You are here

 All reports that contain the minimum data requirements are entered into the database.
 The minimum data requirements are:

 - a means of identifying the patient.
-This is the patient's initials or a patient ID number, not the patient's full name
+This may be the patient's initials or a patient ID number (not the patient's full name), their age and/or gender

 - a description of the adverse event

-- the name of the medicine or medicines that are thought to be related to the adverse event
+- the name of the medicine/s or vaccine/s that are thought to be related to the adverse event

 The information in the internal TGA database is analysed by the TGA for patterns of adverse events that may indicate a safety issue (signal detection).
 The detected safety signal is then assessed and appropriate actions are taken to manage the risks.